Random attractors for stochastic porous media equations perturbed by space-time linear multiplicative noise: Introduction

-We obtain new spatial and temporal regularity properties for solutions to \eqref{eqn:rough_PDE} analogous to those proved for deterministic porous media type equations by De Giorgi, Nash, Moser type iteration techniques in \cite{DB83}.
-More precisely, we prove that the solution $X$ is locally equicontinuous on $\mcO_T$ (i.e.\ continuous on each compact set $K \subseteq (0,T] \times \mcO$ with a modulus of continuity independent of the initial condition).
-Under appropriate assumptions on the boundary $\partial\mcO$ (on the initial data $X_0$ resp.), also equicontinuity up to the boundary (continuity up to initial time $t = 0$ resp.) is obtained.
-Applied to driving signals given by independent Brownian motions this implies a new regularity result for the variational stochastic solution $X$ corresponding to \eqref{eqn:rough_PDE}, namely $\P$-a.s.\ local equicontinuity on $\mcO_T$.
-This complements the regularity results given in \cite{G11}, where it is shown that $\Phi(X) \in L^2([0,T] \times \O;H_0^1(\mcO))$ and $X \in L^\infty([0,T];L^{m+1}(\O\times\mcO))$ if the initial condition is regular enough.
+We obtain new spatial and temporal regularity properties for solutions to \eqref{eqnroughPDE} analogous to those proved for deterministic porous media type equations by De Giorgi--Nash--Moser type iteration techniques in \cite{DB83}.
+More precisely, we prove that the solution $X$ is locally equicontinuous on $\mcO_T$ (i.e., continuous on each compact set $K \subseteq(0,T] \times\mcO$ with a modulus of continuity independent of the initial condition).
+Under appropriate assumptions on the boundary $\partial\mcO$ (on the initial data $X_0$, resp.), also equicontinuity up to the boundary (continuity up to initial time $t = 0$, resp.) is obtained.
+Applied to driving signals given by independent Brownian motions this implies a new regularity result for the variational stochastic solution $X$ corresponding to \eqref{eqnroughPDE}, namely $\P$-a.s. local equicontinuity on~$\mcO _T$.
+This complements the regularity results given in \cite{G12}, where it is shown that $|X|^m\operatorname{sgn}(X_t) \in L^2([0,T] \times\O;H_0^1(\mcO))$ and $X \in L^\infty([0,T];L^{m+1}(\O\times\mcO))$ if the initial condition is regular enough.

-Recently, increasing attention has been paid to PDE driven by rough signals (RPDE).
-Starting from the theory of rough paths \cite{L98,L02,FV10} several distinct approaches to RPDE have been suggested (cf. \cite{LS00,LS02,GT10,H10,CFO11} and references therein).
-We construct solutions to porous media equations (PME) driven by rough paths, assuming only continuity of the driving signal which again acts linear multiplicatively in space and time.
-As usual in the theory of PDE driven by rough paths the construction proceeds by a Wong-Zakai approximation of the driving noise, proving the existence of a limit solution independent of the chosen approximating sequence.
-If the driving signal is given by a continuous semimartingale we prove that this limit solution solves the corresponding SPDE and thus we prove a pathwise Wong-Zakai result for SPME driven by linear multiplicative space-time semimartingale noise.
+We consider \eqref{eqnroughPDE} driven by rough signals $z^{(k)} \in C([0,T];\R)$ which do not necessarily need to be given as paths of a continuous semimartingale.
+The construction proceeds by a Wong--Zakai approximation of the driving noise, proving the existence of a limit solution independent of the chosen approximating sequence.
+This is reminiscent of the rough paths approach to SPDE developed in \cite {LS00,LS02,BM01,BM01-2,GT10,H11,CFO11}, where SPDE driven by rough paths are treated by transformation to a random PDE; cf. \eqref {eqnroughPDEtransformed} below.
+We note, however, that due to the form of perturbation considered in this paper, no rough paths techniques such as rough paths topologies on augmented paths spaces are required.
+If the driving signal is given by a continuous semimartingale, we prove that this limit solution solves the corresponding SPDE, and we thereby obtain a pathwise Wong--Zakai result for SPME driven by linear multiplicative space--time semimartingale noise.